mauricesvp/pancake/docs/modules/backends.md

 ## Basic
   The Basic Backend simply takes the input image(s), and runs the detection on each image.
+  It returns the detections as well as a stitched image of all input images.
+  (Note that this is currently hard coded to be horizontally stitched)

 ## DEI (Divide and Conquer)